Groxan/Api.Mailgun/README.md

 ## .NET Mailgun API wrapper
 This is a library for sending email and working with mailing lists via Mailgun API.

-It is compatible with both .Net Core and .Net Framefork.
+It is compatible with both .Net Core and .Net Framework.
 ## How to use
 First of all, you need to create a [Mailgun account](https://www.mailgun.com/), create a domain that will be used to send emails, and get an API key for your account.
 Then you can use this library to send emails from your domain.
 #### Create a Mailgun instanse